-The transformation of the College building: past, present and future
+The transformation of the College building: past, transformation and present

+Building work began in September 2017.
 A period of ‘soft stripping’ commenced and the tightly managed removal of asbestos followed.
-The demolition of part of the building dating from 1941 followed this, with this work completed in May 2019.
-Construction of the new College began the same month and is now well underway.
+The demolition of the building, dating from 1941, was completed in May 2019.
+Construction of the new College began the same month and was completed in July 2021.